Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Tips to Using a Dovetail Jig

-When you’re first unboxing that new dovetail jig you’ll want to read the instructions.
-I know, it’s not something you want to do, but with these style of jigs the permutations of router bits, templates and guides is confusing.
+You’ll want to read the instructions when you’re first unboxing that new dovetail jig.
+While not always something you want to do, with these styles of jigs, the permutations of router bits, templates, and guides could be more precise and need a guide.

 With that in mind, consider some of the following as you start your first test drawer or box: